 Optimizing Battery Life -

-if that's the case, you're probably okay and can just recharge your
+more.
+If that's the case, you're probably okay and can just recharge

 phone every night while you sleep.
 (Yes, it's okay to charge your phone